 Dr. Connolly explains that most rosacea patients tend to have sensitive skin.
 So, he recommends speaking with your family physician or dermatologist about non-soap cleansers and makeup that works best for your skin.
 Another important issue to discuss is sun protection.
-Protection from the sun should include a broad-brimmed hat; broad-spectrum sunscreen that blocks both UVA and UVB light; and sunglasses with 100 percent UV protection.
+Protection from the sun should include a broad-brimmed hat; broad-spectrum sunscreen that blocks both UVA and UVB light; and sunglasses with 100% UV protection even during the winter months.

 In addition to sunlight, Dr. Connolly explains that patients should minimize exposure to any item or activity that might aggravate the disease.
 While sunlight is a trigger for all patients, other triggers can vary depending upon the individual.
 Some common triggers include: